 Program Mission Statement

-The Marietta College Physician Assistant Program is dedicated to educating future physician assistants to provide quality health care to meet the needs of patients in Ohio and throughout the Appalachian region.
+The Marietta College Physician Assistant Program is dedicated to educating future physician assistants to provide quality healthcare (physical, social, and behavioral) to meet the needs of patients in Ohio and throughout the Appalachian region.

 |Class||# of FTT*||Prog.
 FTT* Pass Rate||National FTT* Pass Rate|

 |Class of 2021||37||95%||93%|

 *First Time Taker

 - To provide the student support necessary to maintain a graduation rate of 94% or above.

 - Graduation rate for Class of 2022 – 97%